Dwight May: Politics

 In 1866, May was elected the 18th lieutenant governor of Michigan as well as trustee of the village of Kalamazoo.
-He served as lieutenant governor from 1867–1869 under Governor Henry Crapo’s second term.
-His brother Charles S. May had also served as lieutenant governor from 1863–1865.
+He served as lieutenant governor from 1867 to 1869 under Governor Henry Crapo's second term.
+His brother Charles S. May had also served as lieutenant governor from 1863 to 1865.

-In 1868, he was elected to the office of Michigan Attorney General and served from 1869–1873 under Governor Henry P. Baldwin.
+In 1868, he was elected to the office of Michigan Attorney General and served from 1869 to 1873 under Governor Henry P. Baldwin.
 In 1874, he was elected president of the village of Kalamazoo and was re-elected the following year.

 Death

-Dwight May died at the age of fifty-seven and was buried at Mountain Home Cemetery of Kalamazoo.
+Dwight May died January 28, 1880, aged 57.
+He was buried at Mountain Home Cemetery of Kalamazoo.